 Native Arts and Crafts

-Native American Arts and Crafts in Tofino?
+Indians arts and crafts in Tofino?
 But yes.
-The Wickaninnish Inn, one of the top hotels in Canada, employs sculptors and Native American carvers.
-These make up almost all of the artworks on display in the hotel.
-What these artists create, can be seen.
-As soon as you enter the lobby of the Wickaninnish Inn you feel like in an art gallery.
-On the wall hangs a carved cedar moon over the fireplace.
-In the window niche in front of it are several works of art made of soapstone.
-A work that depicts several playing seals.
-It seems so lifelike carved out of the stone that one thinks they really play with each other.
-In addition, seals wind their way through abstract waves, and not far away, a bear made of soapstone is fished for a salmon out of the water.
+The Wickaninnish Inn, one of the top hotels in Canada, employs sculptors and Indian carvers.
+They produce almost all works of art that are exhibited in the hotel.
+What these artists create can be seen.
+As soon as you enter the lobby of the Wickaninnish Inn, you feel like you are in an art gallery.
+A cedarwood moon hangs on the wall above the fireplace.
+In the window niche in front there are several works of art made of soapstone.
+A work that represents several seals.
+It seems so lifelike carved out of the stone that you think they really play with each other.
+In addition, seals writhe through abstract waves, and not far from there a soapstone bear is fishing a salmon out of the water.

 The outdoor areas, rooms and lounges of the hotel also testify to the skills of the local artists' community of Tofino, On the facade facing the sea of the house emblazoned a huge sun of cedar and shells.
 A carving decorates the entrance to the Pointe Restaurant, and the rooms are filled with new surprises from local and Native American Tofino artists.
 Charles McDiarmid, owner and manager of the Wickaninnish Inn, tells us that almost all artworks in and around the Wickaninnish Inn are made by carvers and sculptors from Tofino and surrounding areas.